santosluizfelipe/CV/README.md

 Hi, I'm Luiz!
 I'm a Brazilian junior full-stack software engineer living in London.
 I've completed an internship at the legal consulting start-up LawAdvisor and recently graduated from the full-stack bootcamp Makers Academy.

-During my internship at LawAdvisor, I primarily used Elixir and Phoenix, but I feel comfortable working with in JavaScript/React and Ruby/Rails.
+During my internship at LawAdvisor, I primarily used Elixir and Phoenix, but I feel comfortable working with JavaScript/React and Ruby/Rails.

 ## Background